mostafa-tamer/Large-Scale-E-Commerce-Database/README.md

 This project focuses on designing and populating a large-scale e-commerce database using PostgreSQL.
 The tasks include creating database functions to insert millions of rows efficiently and writing optimized SQL queries for reporting and data retrieval.

-Here’s the database schema based on the provided data and queries.
-This schema includes all the necessary tables for products, categories, customers, orders, and order details, along with the relationships between them.

-You can include this in your GitHub README to give a clear representation of the database design.

----

-# E-Commerce Database Schema

-The following is the database schema for the e-commerce project, including all tables and their relationships.
-The schema has been optimized for efficient data insertion and querying.

 ## Tables

 ### 1. **Categories Table**